uswds/uswds-site/pages/performance/how.md

   - Budget: 1500
   - Goal: 1000

-For Speed Index, Time to Interactive, and Page Weight, our current site’s performance was worse than the minimum 20% value, so these metrics required a budget that was closer to where the current site was- and a future goal of where we wanted it to be.
+For [Speed index](/performance/glossary#speed-index), Time to Interactive, and Page Weight, our current site’s performance was worse than the minimum 20% value, so these metrics required a budget that was closer to where the current site was- and a future goal of where we wanted it to be.
 Input latency and DOM nodes were lower than the minimum 20% value, so we allowed ourselves some room to grow here.
 We also bumped the numbers to round them.

   <img src="{{ site.baseurl }}/img/performance/example-budgets_goals.png" alt="cloud.gov example budgets and goals document">
 {% endcapture %}